 Sanders had his shot at heading a transformative revolution, but it should be clear to him now that he miscalculated the turnout he could solicit.
 The numbers just are not there.
 His “revolution” was, in fact, stillborn.

-Not only was Sanders not able to raise the seething millions of discontented voters from the left and right, too few liberal extremists—the self-described anarchists, socialists and assorted other cynics—rose to the old cynic’s call to arms.
+Sanders simply could not raise the seething millions of discontented voters from the left and right.
+Too few liberal extremists—the self-described anarchists, socialists and assorted other cynics—who rose to the old cynic’s call to arms represented a fringe whom most Democrats could not identify.
 The delegate count tells the story.

 Having done well in the Iowa Caucus, and his home state of Vermont, analysts queried whether he would do as well in states with more representative demographics.
 With the exception of Michigan, the results of the March 15 primaries answered their question.
 Clinton swept the states, even those with open primaries—those where Bernie performed best—and decimated him in those with closed primaries.
 This last fact gives weight to the speculation that cross-over votes were at least largely responsible for the life-long cynic’s win in Michigan.